-Peach Tarte Tatin is a delicious and indulgent upside-down tart, originating from France.
+Peach Tarte Tatin is a delicious and indulgent upside-down cake, originating from France.
 The sweetness of the peaches blends with the golden, crunchy caramel, creating a unique balance of flavors.
-This tart is perfect to enjoy during the summer when peaches are at their sweetest.
+This cake is perfect to enjoy during the summer when peaches are at their sweetest.
 The recipe requires few ingredients and little preparation time, but the final result is truly surprising.

 Dust the flour with a pinch of salt, then quickly knead it with 150 g

-Spread the remaining butter on the bottom of a 28 cm diameter low-edged baking pan
+Spread the remaining butter on the bottom of a low-sided baking dish 28 cm

-Cut the peaches in half, remove the pit, peel them, cut them into wedges, and arrange them in the pan
+Cut the peaches in half, remove the pit, peel them, cut into wedges, and arrange them in the baking dish

 Sprinkle them with the remaining sugar

-Place the pan on low heat (preferably with a flame diffuser) until the sugar is caramelized but not too dark
+Place the baking dish on low heat (preferably with a flame diffuser) until the sugar is caramelized but not too dark

-Roll out the dough with a rolling pin into a disc slightly larger than the pan
+Take the dough and using a rolling pin, roll it out into a disk slightly larger than the baking dish

-Lay it over the peaches, tucking the edges inside
+Place it over the peaches letting the edges fall inside

 Bake in a preheated oven at 180 degrees for about 30 minutes

-Immediately invert the tart onto a serving plate and serve warm
+Immediately invert the cake onto a serving plate and serve it warm

 Cake pan